The Legends of Maple World

 - Headbutting Heroes: He gets on Luminous's nerves often, referring to him as "nerd" in KMS and competing to see which of the two gets more monster kills.
 The two end up fighting each other during Act 3 of Heroes of Maple.

-- Impossible Thief / Power Copying: One of his main abilities is to steal the powers and skills of others with a glance alone (but he's only allowed to seal abilities from Adventurers in gameplay for balance purposes).
+- Impossible Thief / Power Copying: One of his main abilities is to steal the powers and skills of others with a glance alone.
+Gameplay-wise, he can steal abilities from Adventurers only.

-- Kick the Morality Pet: It's a stretch, but shortly after she liberated Phantom from Lotus' body control, Aria pointed out quite bluntly that, if Phantom had not been so consumed by his desire to destroy Lotus' body because he killed her centuries ago, Lotus would never have had the opportunity to possesses his body...nor would he have the opportunity to kill Cygnus with Phantom's own hands.
+- Kick the Morality Pet: Near the end of Phantom's storyline quests, when Aria's spirit liberated Phantom from Lotus' body control, she chastised him for being so consumed by his desire to destroy Lotus' body — because the latter killed her centuries ago — that he gave Lotus' spirit the opportunity to possesses his body...and almost killing Cygnus with his own hands.
 This is supported by Phantom's own Intelligence department on board the Crystal Garden advising him against rash action after they located Lotus' body deep within Verne Mine, which he ignored.

 - Ladykiller in Love: Phantom is fully aware that he has the charisma to woo any lady for his own gains, so it is ironic that he genuinely fell in love with Aria while attempting to steal her jewel, the Skaia.
 This is shoved out into the open when, during the latter part of his storyline quests, he is scolded by Aria's spirit for loving her so much, he was Hell-bent on revenge, which inadvertently placed her niece, Cygnus, in great danger.